hummingbot/hummingbot/documentation/docs/quickstart/3-configure-bot.md

 New config saved:
 paper_trade_enabled: y

 Your configuration is incomplete.
-Would you like to proceed and finish all necessary configurations? (y/n) >>> y
+Would you like to proceed and finish all necessary configurations? (y/n) >>> n
 ```

 Enabling paper trade mode will skip the prompt to enter your API keys, Ethereum wallet, and Ethereum node during configuration.